waggle-sensor/summer2021/Papka/Dailylog.md

 Week of 7/26
 - I am still waiting for the Chameleon issue to be solved and/or a node to become available (hopefully beginning of next week)
 - I am going to begin working on my blog post for the Sage website.
+- Also working on midpoint presentation for 8/11